 Pet Assure allows pet owners to save on their pet's veterinary care, even pre-existing conditions.
 Click here to learn more.

-Leishmaniasis is a disease that causes a skin infection and/or an organ infection.
+Leishmaniasis is a disease that causes skin infection and organ infection.
 It is fatal if left untreated.

 Humans can also get infected with Leishmaniasis, but not from a dog.

 - Loss of appetite, weight loss

 - Dull and brittle hair

 If you notice any of the above signs, go to your veterinarian immediately, as this may lead to an enlarged spleen, kidney failure, and eventually death.